Cr0mb/Simple-Steam-Idler/README.md

 This script automatically logs into Steam using provided credentials, tracks the idle time, and sets the user's status and games.
 Additionally, it includes a keep-alive HTTP server and supports graceful shutdowns.

-# Features
+## Features
-- Automatic Login: Logs into Steam using provided ``username`` and ``password`` from environment variables.
+- Logs into steam using provided credentials
-- Steam Guard: Prompts the user for the Steam Guard code if necessary.
-- Game Play Status: Automatically sets the Steam status (online/invisible) and plays a set of default or custom games.
+- Idles in predefined Steam games
-- Idle Time Tracker: Tracks the idle time of the Steam client and stores it in a file, which is updated every second.
+- Tracks idle time and saves it persistently
-- Keep-Alive Server: Starts a simple HTTP server to keep the script alive, accessible on the local machine's IP address at port 80.
-- Graceful Shutdown: Handles script termination gracefully by saving the final idle time and logging off Steam.
+- Hosts an HTTP server displaying current status, idle time, and games being idled
+- Automatically configures UFW to allow the selected HTTP port

 # Prerequisites
 > Node.js (version 12 or higher)